MissVeronica/um-cover-photo-selection/README.md

 5. Subnavs by this plugin will be disabled.

 ## UM Profile Form
-1. Create a new UM Profile Photo Page for User display and selection of the predefined Cover Photos.
+1. Create a new UM Profile Photo Page Form for User display and selection of the predefined Cover Photos.
 2. Add a Shortcode field to this new Form with the shortcode [cover_photo_selection]
 3. Add a Dropdown selection field from the UM Form Builder Predefined fields with the name "My Cover Photo"
-4. Selection options for the dropdown field will be created by the shortcode later.
+4. Selection options for the dropdown field will be created by the shortcode later but enter a fake text line to be able to save the field.
 5. Save/Update the new UM Profile Photo Page

 ## UM Settings